dev-sec/ansible-collection-hardening/README.md

 If you find this isn't enough, feel free to activate the attributes `cbc_requires` for ciphers, `weak_hmac` for MACs and `weak_kex`for KEX in the variables `ssh_client` or `ssh_server` based on where you want to support them.

+**After using the role Ansibles template/copy/file module does not work anymore!**

+This role deactivates SFTP.
+Ansible uses by default SFTP to transfer files to the remote hosts.
+You have to set `scp_if_ssh = True` in your ansible.cfg.
+This way Ansible uses SCP to copy files.

 ## Contributing

 See [contributor guideline](CONTRIBUTING.md).